bhoamikhona/javascript/Section 09/README.md

   - An easier way to incorporate another, outside object into an object.
   - The second enhancement to object literals is about writing methods.
 In ES6, we no longer have to create a property, and then set it to a function expression, like we have been doing so far.
   - The third enhancement is that we can now compute property names instead of having to write them out manually and literally.

+### Optional Chaining (?.)

+- Introduced in ES2020.
+- The `?.` operator is like the `.` chaining operator, except that instead of causing an error if a reference is nullish (null or undefined), the expression short-circuits with a return value of undefined.
+- When used with function calls, it returns undefined if the given function does not exist.
+- Multiple Optional Chaining Operators.
+- The nullish coalescing operator and optional chaining were introduced into the language at the same time in ES2020 because they were really designed to work well with each other.
+Also, both of them rely on the concept of nullish values.
+- Optional chaining to call methods.
+- Optional chaining on arrays.

 ### Other Lessons